fltk-rs/fltk-rs/FAQ.md

 See [here](https://docs.appimage.org/packaging-guide/overview.html#converting-existing-binary-packages) for directions on creating an AppImage for Linux.

 ### Why is the size of my resulting executable larger than I had expected?
 FLTK is known for it's small applications.
-If your application is, make sure you're building in release, and make sure symbols are stripped using the strip command in Unix-like systems.
+Make sure you're building in release, and make sure symbols are stripped using the strip command in Unix-like systems.
 On Windows it's unnecessary since symbols would end up in the pdb file (which shouldn't be deployed).

 ## Licensing